 Wet signatures are not secure.
 With enough practice, someone can easily forge a wet signature.
 Take the case of ebay bookseller, Forrest Smith, who forged autographs and sold autographed books to over 400 people before he got caught.

-They can take long when there’s a physical distance between signatories
+They can take a long time when there’s a physical distance between signatories

-On the signing day, all the signatories and their witnesses have to meet at the location to sign the documents.
-If a signatory cannot make it to the location on the signing day, someone would have to snail mail the documents to the signatory.
-When that signatory has signed, they have to mail back the documents to the other contracting parties.
+On signing day, all signatories and their witnesses must meet at the location to sign the documents.
+If a signatory cannot make it to the location on the signing day, someone would have to mail the documents to the signatory.
+Once that signatory has signed, they must mail the documents back to the other contracting parties.
 This process takes a lot of time.

 They are not eco-friendly